Code-Verification Techniques for Hypersonic Reacting Flows in Thermochemical Nonequilibrium: Verification Techniques for Spatial Discretization

 \subsection{Error Norms}

-The spatial accuracy $\globalaccuracy$ can be computed at a single location in the domain, as is done in~\eqref{eq:accuracy}; however, this approach has two shortcomings: (1) for cell-centered schemes, the cell centroids of a coarser mesh only coincide with those arising after mesh refinement in very limited cases, and (2) in regions where the errors vanish, the computed spatial accuracy is meaningless.
-Therefore, for each scalar field $\scalar$, we use error norms $\errornorm_{\scalar}$ to quantify the spatial accuracy $\globalaccuracy$:
+The order of accuracy $\globalaccuracy$ can be computed at a single location in the domain, as is done in~\eqref{eq:accuracy}; however, this approach has two shortcomings: (1) for cell-centered schemes, the cell centroids of a coarser mesh only coincide with those arising after mesh refinement in very limited cases, and (2) in regions where the errors vanish, the computed order of accuracy is meaningless.
+Therefore, for each scalar field $\scalar$, we use error norms $\errornorm_{\scalar}$ to quantify the order of accuracy $\globalaccuracy$:

 Because the error norms are global quantities, they do not require coincident solution locations across meshes, and they will only be zero for trivial flows.

 We consider two norms in particular: \begin{enumerate} \item \lonenorm{}: